Ion Biberi: World War II and communist overtures

 Biberi's other work for 1945 was an 1,600-page sociological tract called Individualitate și destin ("Individuality and Destiny"), which illustrated man's existence as a self-contradictory being, "unequally divided between need and liberty, between fixation into the relative and an aspiration for the absolute".
 Also that year, he collected his essays on French literature as Profiluri literare franceze ("French Literary Profiles"), covering the span between François Villon and Georges Simenon.
 A special section of the work was dedicated to the spread of German-invented "oneiric literature" in France.
 However, by August of the following year Biberi was being congratulated in the PCR's press for having discarded his own "oneiric cult" in favor of "the essay which encompasses a social environment."
 Also in 1946, he contributed an autofictional novel, Un om își trăiește viața ("A Man Living His Life"), with detail which Cioculescu recognized as being intimately connected to interwar Turnu Severin and its "politicking cancer".
 At Fundațiile Regale, he published the textbook Introducere în studiul eredității ("An Introduction to the Study of Heredity"), which received a positive review in România Liberă.
 On 15 November 1946, just short of that year's legislative election, he spoke on behalf of Romanian writers at congress of intellectuals at Savoy Hall, Bucharest, engaging in a dialogue with PCR General Secretary, Gheorghe Gheorghiu-Dej.
 On that day, the communist magazine Contemporanul featured his essay on "the ravages of mysticism among Romanian intellectuals".
 On 8 December of that year, Biberi also spoke at a festivity organized by the Ministry of Arts at Casa Capșa in celebration of the returning avant-garde writer and promoter Tristan Tzara.

 In early 1947, Biberi and Mihail Calmâc completed a translation of Leo Tolstoy's Hadji Murat, taken up for publishing by Editura Cartea Rusă.
 In June, Biberi announced that he was preparing another installment of his studies in literary criticism.
 During August 1947, he was assigned to the Superior Council on Drama and Music, an organization established with support from the PCR, wherein he served as Director of Letters and Art Festivals.
+The same month, he became a knight second class of the Meritul Cultural order.
 Before the end of the year, Cartea Rusă put out Biberi's monograph on Tolstoy.
 It was welcomed as an "honest biography" by literary columnist Nicolae Steinhardt, since it fully uncovered Tolstoy's "bipolar structure".
 On 3 May, Biberi was scheduled to speak at the Romanian Society for Friendship with the Soviet Union, discussing Mikhail Sholokhov as an exponent of the "ethical novel".
 In November, he was conferencing at the Romanian–Soviet Institute of Studies on Alexander Pushkin as "the founder of Russian realism".
 Though he reportedly received a commission for a Pushkin monograph, it was never published.
 In early 1948, his "clean and elegant" translation of Voltaire's Candide was issued as a pocket edition by Editura de Stat.